CGTN Explainer: What's China's roadmap for the next 15 years? | 02.11.20 | finanzen.at

 CGTN Explainer: What's China's roadmap for the next 15 years?

-BEIJING, Nov.1, 2020 /PRNewswire/ -- One of China's most important political meetings of the year concluded on October 29.
+BEIJING, Nov.
+2, 2020 /PRNewswire/ -- One of China's most important political meetings of the year concluded on October 29.

 It was the fifth plenary session of the 19th Central Committee of the Communist Party of China (CPC).